alekseyl/rails_select_on_includes/README.md

 #Rails version
 Supports rails 4.x and rails 5 now!
-Maser is now runs on 5.x, rails_4 branch is for rails 4 support
+Master is now runs on 5.x, rails_4 branch is for rails 4 support

 # RailsSelectOnIncludes